steqeq/0000/docs/deploy/linux/os-native/install.md

 ## Understanding the Release-specific AMDGPU and ROCm Repositories on Linux Distributions

-The release-specific repositories consist of packages from a specific release of the AMDGPU and ROCm.
+The release-specific repositories consist of packages from a specific release of versions of AMDGPU and ROCm.
 The repositories are not updated for the latest packages with subsequent releases.
 When a new ROCm release is available, the new repository, specific to that release, is added.
 You can select a specific release to install, update the previously installed single version to the later